rainelow48/cheapest-groceries/README.md

 Your selection (0-14): 0
 ```
-3. When prompted to update csv files, select 'Y'\
+3. When prompted to update csv files, select 'Y':
 `Do you wish to update csv files?
 (Y/N): y`
-4. When prompted for confirmation, select 'Y'\
+4. When prompted for confirmation, select 'Y':
 `This might take a long while (10-15min).
 Do you wish to proceed?
 (Y/N): y`

 This process will take about 10-20min
 ```
 All csv files are updating...
 All csv files has been updated!
 ---- 652.82 seconds ----
 ```
-5. When all files are updated, search any item you want (or just hit enter)\
+5. When all files are updated, search any item you want (or just hit enter):
 `Please enter item to search for: Bacon`

 #### B. Get essential items from Sainsbury's website